harmslab/pytc/docs/source/writing_new_models.rst

    function, it should then call :code:`super().__init__(...)`, where :code:`...` contains the normal arguments to :code:`ITCModel.__init__`.
    See `pytc\/indiv_models\/single_site_competitor.py <https://github.com/harmslab/pytc/blob/master/pytc/indiv_models/single_site_competitor.py>`_ as an example.
- + To keep track of the concentration of something else in the cell besides theax titrant and stationary species, define a new :code:`__init__` function that titrates this species.
+ + To keep track of the concentration of something else in the cell besides the titrant and stationary species, define a new :code:`__init__` function that titrates this species.
 See the :code:`__init__` function defined for `pytc\/indiv_models\/single_site_competitor.py <https://github.com/harmslab/pytc/blob/master/pytc/indiv_models/single_site_competitor.py>`_ as an example.